 These are just a few examples of proficient teammates to use.
 Theoretically, it’s possible to clear Soul Melter with any combination of allies, but some make this task easier than others.

 Kirby Star Allies includes amiibo support.
 In the pause menu, tap in an amiibo and it will spawn a healing item for your team – this does work in The Ultimate Choice.
 You can use up to seven amiibo per run.
 Keep in mind that amiibo-assisted runs are marked with a special stamp.
-For more information on amiibo support in Kirby Star Allies, read this post.
+For more information on amiibo support in Kirby Star Allies, follow this link.

 The Final Battle